matomo-org/developer-documentation/docs/generated/master/Piwik/Http.md

 is stored in the piwik_option table before starting a download.
 The expected file size is obtained through a `HEAD` HTTP request.

-Note: this function uses the `Range` HTTP header to accomplish downloading in parts.
+_Note: this function uses the **Range** HTTP header to accomplish downloading in parts.
+Not every server supports this header._

 The proper use of this function is to call it once per request.
 The browser should continue to send requests to Piwik which will in turn call this method